 Section 1.0 discusses the purpose and need for the proposed project.
 It introduces the alternatives that were considered and the proposed project's anticipated schedule and cost.
 It also lists permits and approvals that may be required.
 Section 2.0 describes existing environmental conditions, potential environmental impacts, and the mitigation measures that are proposed to reduce the level of adverse impact.
 Section 3.0 documents agency and public coordination conducted to date related to the proposed project.
-Section 4.0 provides the Anticipated Finding of No Significant Impact (FONSI) statement, pursuant to HRS Chapter 343.
-Section 5.0 consists of a list of references used in the preparation of this Draft EA.
-Appendix A contains records of coordination conducted for the proposed project, Appendix B is a traffic impact analysis that supports the proposed project, and Appendix C is an archeological study for portions of the HOST Park near certain proposed connections.
+Section 4.0 provides the Anticipated rationale for the project's Finding of No Significant Impact (FONSI), pursuant to HRS Chapter 343.
+Section 5.0 consists of a list of references used in the preparation of this Final EA.
+Appendix A contains records of coordination conducted for the proposed project, Appendix B is a traffic impact analysis that supports the proposed project, Appendix C is an archeological study for portions of the HOST Park near certain proposed connections, and Appendix D is a survey for the endangered Blackburn sphinx moth.